seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 # Compiled Braid migration

-`braid-design-system@32.0.0` includes some significant changes that affect how the package is used.
+The release of `v32` includes some significant changes that affect how the package is compiled before distribution.
+This document provides guidance for consumers needing to migrate away from accessing Braid's internal source APIs.

 ## Compiled Source Code